JvanKatwijk/dab-cmdline/README.md

 	- the python example seems to work, the cmake file now expects python3.9 (it should work with other versions as well, adapt the CMakeLists.tct file)

+	- the scanner example is what the name suggests, it scans the band and shows the content of the channels that carry (detectable) DAB data

 	For all examples it holds that NO garantee is given on their functioning, feel free to improve.